 The Industrial Internet Consortium Steering Committee has 12 members (plus the Executive Director, ex-officio), each of whom is affiliated with an Industrial Internet Consortium member company.
 The Founding Member seats are occupied by General Electric and IBM.
-Four seats are held by Contributing Members and consist of four-year terms; these seats are currently held by SAP until September 2019 and Bosch, EMC and Huawei until September 2020.
+Four seats are held by Contributing Members and consist of four-year terms; these seats are currently held by Bosch, Dell EMC and Huawei until September 2020.

 Large industry members1